Witiko/doctoral-thesis/defense.md

 us assume that the surface forms are more interpretable than token embeddings.
 Should I also have studied them?
 As I state in my research questions, I am interested in interpretable representations that can improve the speed and the accuracy of search engines.
-From this perspective, I don't think the surface forms would be too relevant to the topic of my thesis.
+Therefore, I don't think the surface forms would be too relevant to the research questions of my thesis.

-However, the point that my definition of *interpretability* is vague is well-taken and Hall and Gill themselves agree they use it as an umbrella term.
-I agree that this makes it less useful for scientific enquiry that other more restrictive and technical definitions that are used in recent machine learning literature.
+However, the point that my definition of *interpretability* is vague is well-taken and Hall and Gill themselves admit that they use it as an umbrella term.
+I agree that this makes it less useful for scientific enquiry than other more restrictive and technical definitions that are sometimes used in machine learning literature.

 * * *